-The Drama10G program is designed to introduce the student to the world of the Theatre.
-The students will experience stage techniques and practical experience that will enhance the development of their stagecraft.
-The course introduces students to the art and the craft of drama through participation.
-It develops skills necessary for effective public speaking and dramatic presentation and enhances student's sense of self-esteem and confidence.
+Drama10SS is designed to introduce students to the world of the Theatre.
+Students will experience stage techniques and practical experience that will enhance the development of their stagecraft through participation.

-This course is designed as a continuum of the Drama 11G.
-The students will be introduced to enhanced script work, which will assist them in developing their stagecraft.
+In this course, students will be introduced to enhanced script work, which will assist them in developing their stagecraft.
 The focus of this program is the development of the young actor through practical stage experience.